Denim Care Guide: How to wash jeans 2024

 Mild Detergents

 The use of mild detergents, known for their gentleness on denim, aids in color retention.
 They’re less harsh on the fabric, making them ideal for preserving your jeans’ appearance.
+Make sure that there are no hidden fabric softeners in the detergent.

 Follow the detergent label’s instructions and use the right amount for the size of the load to ensure the best results.

-Cold Water (max 30°C/86°F)
+Cold Water (or max 30°C/86°F)

 You should wash jeans in cold water to avoid shrinking and color loss.
 In addition to preserving your jeans’ appearance, cold water is also more energy-efficient and environmentally friendly, making it a win-win choice.